Study here/Undergraduate studies/Available Subjects/

 Tutorials

 Every student has at least one tutorial a week and in the first year there are two tutorials each week.
-From the beginning, you should expect to demonstrate on a daily basis intelligence, self-motivation, problem solving and critical reasoning.
+From the beginning, you should expect to demonstrate self-motivation, problem solving and critical reasoning.

 Tutorials may be in pairs or small groups, but sometimes you will have tutorials on your own.
 Such close attention to your academic success is one of the great advantages of studying at Oxford.
 The fourth year needs specialist teaching so the Physics Department arranges classes with experts.